xrenata/datagoose/README.md

   - You can save with `<Datagoose>.save()` for remember the database next time.
   - Also now you can enable `AUTO_SAVE` option for auto-saving.

-- Datagoose is not a professional database. created for *easy to use* database.
+- Datagoose is not a professional database.

 <br>